CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/choose-a-conversion.md

   -obff individuals.json
 ```

+The same tables can be supplied as one directory or ZIP package.
+Add the
-Add the clinical tables needed by the conversion; include `SPECIMEN.csv` for
+clinical tables needed by the conversion; include `SPECIMEN.csv` for
 biosamples.
 See [OMOP-CDM](omop-cdm).

 ## Mapping-File Inputs {#mapping-file-input-examples}